-Underneath its tough, creamy pale exterior, butternut squash opens up to firm, vibrant orangey flesh with a small hollow space filled with seeds and stringy looking stuff.
+Underneath its tough exterior, butternut squash opens up to firm, orangey flesh with a small hollow space filled with seeds and stringy looking stuff.
 (That’s very scientific-sounding, I know).
 Think pumpkin-meets-cantaloupe.
-What’s interesting, is that butternut squash, along with pumpkins and cantaloupes, are members of the same family: Cucurbitaceae.
+What’s interesting is that butternut squash, along with pumpkins and cantaloupes, are members of the same family: Cucurbitaceae.
 Don’t worry.
 I tried to pronounce it too and then just gave up.
 Other members in this very edible family include watermelon, acorn squash, and zucchini.
 And if we’re gonna get real technical, butternut squash is also a fruit, due to its seeds.

 Ripening during the fall and early winter, this orange marvel can be used in a variety of ways.
 Bake it, purée it, make it into soup, let your creativity soar.
-Providing us with a ton of vitamin A, vitamin C, antioxidants, and more cancer-preventing nutrients, you can’t go wrong with this squash.
-It’s also very high in fiber and low in calories, making this a signature component to any dieter looking to cut back on high-calorie, high-fat foods.
+Providing us with a ton of vitamins, antioxidants, and cancer-preventing nutrients, you can’t go wrong with this squash.
+It’s also high in fiber and low in calories, making this a signature component to any dieter looking to cut back on high-calorie, high-fat foods.

 Let’s take a closer look at one group of nutrients found in butternut squash: carotenoids.
 This group includes beta-carotene, also found in carrots, and alpha-carotene, also found in tomatoes.
 These powerful antioxidants have been linked to preventing cancer and arthritis, they absorb some negative and dangerous light frequencies (giving your eyesight a nice boost) and help protect skin from sun damage.
 Carotenoids also absorb into the body more efficiently when accompanied by a source of fat.
 In this recipe, olive oil swoops in to save the day, and provides a healthy fat to digest butternut squash in the most meaningful way to your body.
 Aww….they’re so perfect for each other they should get a room.